Artificial Intelligence (AI) is changing everything.

 2. On-the-Fly Governance Level

-In the second level, organizations develop specific policies responding to immediate risks or project needs.
+At the second level, organizations develop specific policies in response to immediate risks or needs.

-These targeted rules address isolated challenges, such as data integrity or algorithm testing, but lack proper integration.
+These rules address isolated challenges, such as data integrity or algorithm testing, but lack proper integration.

 Measures are often temporary and inconsistently applied across teams.